SumoLogic-Labs/opentelemetry-workshop/exercises/the-coffee-bar/README.md

 All services are instrumented using [OpenTelemetry](https://opentelemetry.io/) solution.

+The Coffee Bar application repository can be found [here](https://github.com/SumoLogic/the-coffee-bar).

 ## Prerequisites

 Make sure to finish the [prerequisites](../demo/prerequisites/) first.
 As a result of that you should have your `SUMOLOGIC_TOKEN` env variable exported: